survivejs/webpack-book/manuscript/02_webpack_compared.md

 In practice, you would have many small tasks like this for specific purposes, such as building the project.
 An important part of the power of Grunt is that it hides a lot of the wiring from you.

-Taken too far, this can get problematic, though.
+Taken too far, this can get problematic.
 It can become hard to thoroughly understand what's going on under the hood.
 That's the architectural lesson to take from Grunt.

-T> Note that the [grunt-webpack](https://www.npmjs.com/package/grunt-webpack) plugin allows you to use Webpack in a Grunt environment.
-You can leave the heavy lifting to webpack.
+T> Note that the [grunt-webpack](https://www.npmjs.com/package/grunt-webpack) plugin allows you to use webpack in a Grunt environment while allowing you to leave the heavy lifting to webpack.

 ## Gulp